 Enough theory?
 Let's have a look at a practical example: we'll clone MZ Box - our Phing boilerplate - and use this build a fully functional Drupal 7 site base on our MZ profile, which contains all our favourite modules, libraries and some settings to kick off your project.

 This clones the boilerplate repository and creates a new build.properties file which will hold all configuration specific for your project.
-You should create a new SQL database and update the database connection string in build.properties.
+You should create a new SQL database and update the database connection string in build.properties

-Next, we're going to make the project: Phing will take care of cloning the MZ profile, and calling drush make to download all the modules and themes.
+the project: Phing will take care of cloning the MZ profile, and calling drush make

-If all goes well, you'll read BUILD FINISHED.
+If all goes well, you'll read BUILD FINISHED

 You now have a full copy of Drupal core, the MZ installation profile, and contrib modules, libraries and themes in place.
 Now would be a good time to add all these files to the git repository and push them upstream to your new repository.
 Our first step is done!

-Next, we'll want to install the site.
-If you look at build.default.properties you'll see that drupal.profile = mz so the mz installation profile is the default profile that will be installed.
+installation profile is the default profile that will be installed.
 We'll need to run

-and - after a couple of minutes - you'll read again BUILD FINISHED (note: you can see the entire build log on Travis ).
+and - after a couple of minutes - you'll read again BUILD FINISHED

 And voilà: you have a fully installed Drupal site.
 We've also added some goodies in the build target such as configuring a test editor account and adding a quick-switch for the Masquerade block so you can easily switch user accounts for testing.

-You can run phing build as much as you want to re-install the Drupal site, and keep a peaceful mind when developing new features.
+as much as you want to re-install the Drupal site, and keep a peaceful mind when developing new features.

 Reviewing Phing targets

-If you analyze the phing build target in the build.xml file, you see that every build runs these targets:
+file, you see that every build runs these targets:

-• site-install
+- site-install

-• enable-dev-mode
+- enable-dev-mode

-• run-migrate
+- run-migrate

-• config-masquerade
+- config-masquerade

-• check-features
+- check-features

-For example, the enable-dev-mode target activates development and UI modules and disables the Views cache:
+target activates development and UI modules and disables the Views cache:

 You can easily create new targets and have them depend on one another to automate common tasks.
 You can also run these targets independently.
 For example,